cloudvista/vaa/cui/readme.md

-# Clinical User Intent Model
+# Constrained  User Intent Model

-CPRS RPC sequences authoritatively and comprehensively define the workflow of CPRS users across VA Medical centers.
+CPRS RPC sequences comprehensively capture and  define the clinical workflow of CPRS users across VA Medical centers.

-To make this exposed VA CPRS workflow capable of migrating seamlessly to a commercial EHR, as well to next generation AI agents, this workflow is abstracted to a clinical user intent (CUI) model.
+To preserve and migrate the CPRS workflow to a commercial EHR, as well to next-gen AI agents, this workflow is abstracted to a constrained user intent (CUI) model.

 ```mermaid
 flowchart TD